wangpengnorman/wangpengnorman.github.io/_posts/articles/2015-05-23-Image-Retrieval-and-Re-identification.md

   teaser: image_retrieval.jpg
 ---

-- We were the 3rd place in the fashion product search track of JD AI Fashion-Challenge, ChinaMM, 2018. https://fashion-challenge.github.io/rank.html
+- We were the 3rd place in the fashion product search track of JD AI Fashion-Challenge, ChinaMM, 2018. <a href="https://fashion-challenge.github.io/rank.html">leaderboard</a>

-- We won Gold Medal (14/2131, top 1%) in the Kaggle 2019 challenge on humpback whale identification. https://www.kaggle.com/c/humpback-whale-identification/leaderboard
+- We won Gold Medal (14/2131, top 1%) in the Kaggle 2019 challenge on humpback whale identification. <a href="https://www.kaggle.com/c/humpback-whale-identification/leaderboard">leaderboard</a>

 - A large-scale dataset is constructed for car re-identification in aerial images.